fotahub/fotahub-device-sdk-stm32/docs/getting-started/thingshadow.md

     #define DEMO_PRODUCT_FIRMWARE_UPDATE_VERIFICATION_ALGORITHM FOTA_UPDATE_VERIFICATION_ALGORITHM_SHA256
     ```

-6. Open the `AWSIoTThingShadowConfiguration.c` file in the `App/Src` folder, and initialize the `hostNameEndPoint.hostName` and `awsIoTConnParams.thingName` struct variable fields with your AWS account's [device data endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html#iot-connect-device-endpoints) and the name of the previously created AWS IoT thing (see `Settings` > `Device data endpoint` and `Manage` > `Things` in the [AWS IoT Console](https://console.aws.amazon.com/iot/home) when using the *New console experience* which can be activated all down in the left side bar):
+6. Open the `AWSIoTThingShadowConfiguration.c` file in the `App/Src` folder, and initialize the `hostNameEndPoint.hostName` and `awsIoTConnParams.thingName` struct variable fields with your AWS account's [device data endpoint](https://docs.aws.amazon.com/iot/latest/developerguide/iot-connect-devices.html#iot-connect-device-endpoints) and the name of the previously created AWS IoT thing (see `Settings` > `Device data endpoint` and `Manage` > `All devices` > `Things` in the [AWS IoT Console](https://console.aws.amazon.com/iot/home) when using the *New console experience* which can be activated all down in the left side bar):

     ```c
     HostNameEndpointAddress_t hostNameEndPoint =